JSGS Co-operative Classes

 We have two graduate classes devoted exclusively to co-operatives!

-These courses were developed for the Graduate Certificate in the Social Economy and Co-operatives, offered through the Johnson Shoyama Graduate School of Public Policy in collaboration with the Centre.
+These courses were developed for the Graduate Certificate in the Social Economy, Co-operatives and Nonprofit Sector (GSECN), offered through the Johnson Shoyama Graduate School of Public Policy in collaboration with the Centre.

 JSGS 846: Co-operatives in the New Economy: Institutions, Governance, and Policy